osbm/optimization/cyberoam_autologin/README.md

 # Cyberoam auto login script

-This only works on linux, but i believe one can make this script work on Windows on minimum effort.
+This only works on linux, but i believe one can make this script work on Windows with minimum effort.

 It looks like this on Ubuntu: